kuix/kirby-docker-image/README.md

 Define your environment variables based on `.env.example` file.
 After that place a compose file with the following content.
 This compose file will start two container:

-* An Apache and PHP container to server sendy
+* An Apache and PHP container to server Kirby
 * A MySQL container optional

 ```